stevdza-san/DiaryApp/README.md

 - **Write Feature**: The Write feature enables users to create new diary entries or modify existing ones.
 It offers a seamless and intuitive interface for users to capture and document their thoughts, emotions, and memories.
 With this feature, users have full control over their diary content, empowering them to personalize and customize their entries.

 By adopting a multi-modular architecture with layered features, the DiaryApp achieves a separation of concerns, enabling independent development and testing of specific functionalities.
 This architecture promotes code reusability, scalability, and maintainability, while providing a cohesive and enjoyable experience for users to manage and interact with their diaries.

-## Tech Stack
+# :gear: Tech Stack :gear:
-This app is implemented using Clean Architecture MVVM Pattern.
-It features these other libraries mostily from Android Jetpack

-### Technologies used:
+The DiaryApp project uses many popular libraries and tools in the Android Ecosystem:

 * [Jetpack Compose](https://developer.android.com/jetpack/compose) - modern toolkit for building native Android UI
 * [Android KTX](https://developer.android.com/kotlin/ktx) - helps to write more concise, idiomatic Kotlin code.